HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 You can read more about them by going to their [Wikipedia page](https://en.wikipedia.org/wiki/Star-nosed_mole).
 ```

-rendered like this:
+which will be rendered like this:

 You can read more about them by going to their [Wikipedia page](https://en.wikipedia.org/wiki/Star-nosed_mole).

 However, it can be annoying if a link leads you away from the page you are reading.
+(Try clicking on the link to see what happens.)
 If you want the link to open in a new tab, you need to use HTML to create the link using an anchor (`<a>`) element with a `target` attribute, like this:

 ```
 You can read more about them by going to their <a href="https://en.wikipedia.org/wiki/Star-nosed_mole" target="_blank">Wikipedia page</a>.
 ```

-rendered like this:
+which will be rendered like this:

 You can read more about them by going to their <a href="https://en.wikipedia.org/wiki/Star-nosed_mole" target="_blank">Wikipedia page</a>.

-and makes it more apparent where the screenshot begins and ends.
+If you click on the link above, you'll see that the link now opens in a new tab.

 **Images**

-If we want to insert an image, we can use the Markdown markup for images like this:
+If we want to insert an image, we can use the Markdown markup for images, which looks like this:

 ```
 ![screenshot from Wikipedia](../images-pages/screenshot.png)
 ```

-which renders like this:
+and renders like this:

 ![screenshot from Wikipedia](../images-pages/screenshot.png)